debicky/course-application/README.md

 ### Used gems

 1. gem 'bootstrap'
-   > - easy solution for basic RWD layout.
+   > easy solution for basic RWD layout.
 Card system used widely around application.
 Usefull navbar with dropdown buttons.

-2. > gem 'simple_form'
+2. gem 'simple_form'
+   > easier form managing.
+Ability to add bootstrap classes to all forms at once.

-3. > gem 'devise'
+3. gem 'devise'
+   > my favourite gem.
+Extra fast and easy authentication system.
+Various additional features like: trackable - user login count, IP, last time visited and many more, confirmable - sending email with confirmation instructions and lot more.

-4. > gem 'faker'
+4. gem 'faker'
+   > funny and useful gem to seed database.
+Used to create users, courses, lessons and comments.

-5. > gem 'friendly_id'
+5. gem 'friendly_id'
+   > enhance your ordinary URLs.
+Insted of having courses/12345 we can have courses/titleofmycourse.

-6. > gem 'ransack'
+6. gem 'ransack'
+   > filter and search functionality.
+Gem used widely to filter all courses.
+Ability to sort tables by clicking on their names.

-7. > gem 'public_activity'
+7. gem 'public_activity'
+   > gem witch allows to track CRUD operations made by user.
+It lets me to do activity tab for admin.

-8. > gem "rolify"
+8. gem "rolify"
+   > thanks to this gem, after sign up user already got "Teacher" and "Student" role.

-9. > gem "pundit"
+9. gem "pundit"
+   > Combined with rolify gaves me easy to use authorization system.

-10. > gem 'pagy'
+10. gem 'pagy'
+   > fast and lightweight paggination feature.
+Easily used with bootstrap for better look.

-11. > gem 'rails-erd', group: :development
+11. gem 'rails-erd', group: :development
+   > generates dragram based on your application model relationships.

+   PICTURE OF THIS DIAGRAM <<<

-12. > gem 'ranked-model'
+12. gem 'ranked-model'
+   > row sorting library.
+Combined with jQuery sortable library let me make drag and drop feature for editing order of lessons preview list.

-13. > gem "aws-sdk-s3", require: false
+13. gem "aws-sdk-s3"
+   > needed to upload files to Amazon S3 bucket in production.

-14. > gem 'active_storage_validations'
+14. gem 'active_storage_validations'
+   > needed for creating validations like file size or presence for active_storage files uploaded to application.

-15. > gem 'image_processing'
+15. gem 'image_processing'
+   > combined with active_storage and active_storage_validations.
+Ability to resize picture "the ruby way".